Rachel McAdams

 Rachel Anne McAdams (born November 17, 1978) is a Canadian actress.
-After graduating from York University in 2001 with a BFA in theatre, she became known for her starring roles in comedy and drama films before transitioning to television and theater.
-She has received various award nominations, including for an Academy Award, a British Academy Film Award, and a Tony Award.
+A graduate of York University in 2001 with a BFA in theatre, she is known for her starring roles in comedy and drama films as well as her work in television and theater.
+Her accolades include nominations for an Academy Award, a British Academy Film Award, and a Tony Award.
+In 2026, she was honored with a star on the Hollywood Walk of Fame.
+As a leading actress, her films have grossed over $3.4 billion worldwide.

-In 2002, she made her Hollywood film debut in the comedy The Hot Chick.
-She rose to fame in 2004 with the comedy Mean Girls and the romantic drama The Notebook.
+McAdams made her Hollywood film debut in the comedy The Hot Chick in 2002.
+She rose to fame in 2004 with her portrayal of Regina George in the comedy Mean Girls and Allie Calhoun in the romantic drama The Notebook.
 In 2005, she starred in the romantic comedy Wedding Crashers, the psychological thriller Red Eye, and the comedy-drama The Family Stone.
-She was hailed by the media as Hollywood's new "it girl", and received a BAFTA Award nomination for Best Rising Star.
+She was hailed by the media as Hollywood's new "it girl", and received a nomination for the BAFTA Rising Star Award.

 After a hiatus, McAdams gained further prominence starring in the films The Time Traveler's Wife (2009), Sherlock Holmes (2009), Morning Glory (2010), Midnight in Paris (2011), The Vow (2012), and About Time (2013).
 For her portrayal of journalist Sacha Pfeiffer in the drama Spotlight (2015), she was nominated for the Academy Award for Best Supporting Actress.
-This was followed by roles in the Marvel Cinematic Universe films Doctor Strange (2016) and Doctor Strange in the Multiverse of Madness (2022), the romantic drama Disobedience (2017), the comedies Game Night (2018) and Eurovision Song Contest: The Story of Fire Saga (2020), and the comedy-drama Are You There God?
+This was followed by roles in the Marvel Cinematic Universe films Doctor Strange (2016) and Doctor Strange in the Multiverse of Madness (2022), the romantic drama Disobedience (2017), the comedies Game Night (2018) and Eurovision Song Contest: The Story of Fire Saga (2020), the comedy-drama Are You There God?
 It's Me, Margaret.
-(2023).
+(2023), and the horror-thriller Send Help (2026).

 On television, she starred in the second season of the HBO anthology crime drama series True Detective (2015), earning a Critics' Choice Television Award for Best Actress in a Miniseries or Movie nomination.
-She made her Broadway debut playing a struggling single mother in the Amy Herzog play Mary Jane (2024) for which she was nominated for a Tony Award for Best Actress in a Play.
+She made her Broadway debut playing a struggling single mother in Amy Herzog's play Mary Jane (2024) for which she was nominated for a Tony Award for Best Actress in a Play.